byterubpay/byterub-site/_posts/2016-05-08-overview-and-logs-for-the-dev-meeting-held-on-2016-05-08.md

 **\<MRL-Relay>** {-shen} Should be ready for test net at least
 **\<fluffypony>** ok
 **\<fluffypony>** it's time for a testnet fork anyway, so we can work towards that
-**\<fluffypony>** basically everything else requires moneromooo and smooth, so we can put a peg in them till next meeting
+**\<fluffypony>** basically everything else requires byterubmooo and smooth, so we can put a peg in them till next meeting
 **\<fluffypony>** speaking of which
 **\<fluffypony>** next one on the 22nd
 **\<dEBRUYNE>** perhaps they will show up within the next 30 minutes :-P Just page them 3 times!